Belasco Theatre: Other design features

 Next to the boxes is the proscenium arch, which consists of a wide band surrounded by foliate patterns, as well as a molding with brackets.
 The proscenium is small in comparison to other Broadway theaters, measuring about 32 ft high and 30 ft wide.
 There is a mural within the arch, measuring 35 ft long by 8 ft tall, except at the center where the mural is only 6 ft tall.
 The mural has 29 pairs of figures, which depict emotions such as music, grief, tranquility, allurement, blind love, and poetry.
 Directly in front of the stage was an orchestra pit measuring 32 feet across and 7 ft deep.

 The stage itself originally measured 80 ft wide and 27 ft deep.
 In the 1910s, an adjustable apron measuring 5 ft wide was built in front of the curtain, which could be used to widen the stage to 85 ft.
 A gridiron was placed 76 ft above the stage, while the fly galleries were on either side of the stage and 30 ft above it.
 At the center of the stage is an elevator trap measuring about 10 ft deep and either 20 ft or 18 ft wide.
 The trap could raise or lower an entire set to either of two basement levels below the stage.
 The lower basement level is 30 ft or 32 feet deep.
 A platform with the preceding scene's props, built similarly to a large wagon, could be loaded onto the trap, then swapped in the basement with another platform loaded with the next scene's props.
 Some 4,500 electric lights were distributed in the stage area.
 The footlights on the stage were arranged in seven sections.
 There were five sets of "border lights", with 270 lamps in each, as well as 88 sockets in the fly galleries.
 The switchboard had 65 or 75 dimmers.

 There is a large gilded-and-glass chandelier hanging from the auditorium's main ceiling.
 The ceiling was designed with 22 stained-glass panels, each depicting two shields and being illuminated from above.
 Twenty of these panels depicted Shakespeare in the dexter (right) position and various dramatists in the sinister (left) position.
+Each of these panels depicted a different dramatist, for a total of 21 people.
 The arms of Stuyvesant and Goethe were depicted in the shield to the left of the stage, while the arms of Greece and Shakespeare were depicted in those to the right.
 Concealed behind the stained-glass panels are 500 lamps.
 This illumination was meant to give an impression of "real daylight".
 George Keister designed the dome lighting.